wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 {% include l18n.html %}
 {% include _toc.html %}

-{% include whatever.html %}

-## This is Therapy for me?

-> I wrote this because I have a mental block about programming Python.
-It's like I'm afraid of snakes.

-Maybe it's fear of not doing well on coding interviews.
-That's weird because as an SRE I don't have a job where I'm programming Python every day.
-Yet employers make people go through coding challenges anyway like it was a fraternity hazing ritual.

-So to get over my Python phobia, like any other aversion therapy, I needed to de-sensitize myself and do the very thing I fear.
-My notes on the various activities:
+This is one of my series of articles about Python:

-   * Analyze the intricacies of <strong>installing Python</strong> and associated utilities at:<br /><a target="_blank" href="https://wilsonmar.github.io/jupyter">wilsonmar.github.io/jupyter</a>
+   * Analyze the intricacies of <strong>installing Python</strong> and associated utilities at:<br /><a target="_blank" href="https://wilsonmar.github.io/python-install">wilsonmar.github.io/python-install</a>

    * Analyze the intricacies of <strong>installing Jupyter</strong> which runs Python at:<br /><a target="_blank" href="https://wilsonmar.github.io/jupyter">wilsonmar.github.io/jupyter</a>